Everytime I wanted to make a friend or get closer to someone in school, I was always cast away.

 I don’t think it had to do with anything I had done that would make them cast me away like that or turn down my offer to play a game together.

-I was always unheard and even if I did again their attention for a minute or two, their gazes would immediately wander off onto more interesting happenings or some spicy gossip which I never knew how to contribute to.
+I was always unheard and even if I did gain their attention for a minute or two, their gazes would immediately wander off onto more interesting happenings or some spicy gossip which I never knew how to contribute to.

-I was a very shy person to begin with. and this only added to my unreasonable insecurities.
+I was a very shy person to begin with and this only added to my unreasonable insecurities.

-Never one to boast about my latest addition to my barbie collection or that I’d recently been gifted the barbie kitchen set!
-I’d learned well that I would only be hated further and become more of an outcast if I did that.
+Never one to boast about my latest addition to my barbie collection or that I’d recently been gifted the barbie kitchen set, I’d learned well that I would only be hated further and become more of an outcast if I did that.
 Jealousy at that age ate kids alive!

 I never knew the reality of my situation then, I never understood why I was judged based on my skin tone or that the big packed lunch box and fruits that I brought everyday was what detoriated my friendship, or lack of, with my classmates even further.